ioccc-src/winner/faq.md

 start with an at sign (_@_) and **MUST** be a valid GitHub username.

-The IOCCC uses GitHub to hold the [official winner repo of the IOCCC](https://github.com/ioccc-src/winner), and hosts [official IOCCC web site](https://www.ioccc.org) on GitHub pages.
+The IOCCC uses GitHub to hold the [official winner repo of the IOCCC](https://github.com/ioccc-src/winner), and hosts [official IOCCC website](https://www.ioccc.org) on GitHub pages.

 The IOCCC GitHub handle is: